axnsan12/drf-yasg/docs/settings.rst

 PATH_IN_MIDDLE
 --------------

+Show path link and HTTP verb in the middle panel instead of the right one.

 **Default**: :python:`False` |br|
 *Maps to attribute*: ``pathInMiddlePanel``

 NATIVE_SCROLLBARS
 -----------------

+Use native scrollbar for sidemenu instead of perfect-scroll (scrolling performance optimization for big specs).

 **Default**: :python:`False` |br|
 *Maps to attribute*: ``nativeScrollbars``

 REQUIRED_PROPS_FIRST
 --------------------

+Show required properties first ordered in the same order as in required array.

 **Default**: :python:`False` |br|
 *Maps to attribute*: ``requiredPropsFirst``